-The Total Pension Liability was determined by an actuarial valuation as of December 31, 2022 and 2021, using the following actuarial assumptions, applied to all periods included in the measurement:
+The Total Pension Liability was determined by an actuarial valuation as of December 31, 2023 and 2022, using the following actuarial assumptions, applied to all periods included in the measurement:

-December 31, 2022 Decemb er 31, 2021 Actuarial Cost Method The Individual Er ntry Age Normal The Individual Entry Age Normal Asset Valuation Method The actuarial value of assets has been set equal to the market value of assets.
-The actuarial value of assets has been set equal to the market value of assets.
-Inflation 2.10% 2.10% Years of Service Salary Growth Rate Years of Service Salary Growth Rate Projected Salary Increases, Including Inflation and Merit Increases 1 - 2 3 - 10 11 and Over 14.50% 5.75% 4.25% 1 - 2 3 - 10 11 and Over 14.50% 5.75% 4.25% Investment Rate of Return (Discount Rate) 5.10%, net of pension plan investment expense, including inflation.
-5.10%, net of pensinvestment expensinflation. •
+Decembe er 31, 2023 Decemb er 31, 2022 Actuarial Cost Method The Individual E ntry Age Normal The Individual En try Age Normal Asset Valuation Method The actuarial value of assets has been set equal to the market value of assets.
+The actuarial valu has been set equ market value of a al to the Inflation 2.10% 2.10% Years of Service Salary Growth Rate Years of Service Salary Growth Rate Projected Salary Increases, 1 - 2 14.50% 1 - 2 14 50% Including Inflation and 3 - 10 5.75% 3 - 10 5 75% Merit Increases 11 and Over 4.25% 11 and Over 4.25% Investment Rate of Return (Discount Rate) 5.10%, net of per investment expe inflation. = 5.10%, net of pen investment exper inflation. •

-Mortality Rates - In the case of mortality, since the System's size is so small, no credible experience could be established for mortality.
-In the absence of such experience, mortality rates for the actuarial valuation as of December 31, 2022 and 2021, for active employees, were based on the Pub-2010 Public Retirement Plans Mortality Table for General Employees multiplied by 115% for males and 115% for females, each with full generational projection using the appropriate MP 2020 scale.
-Mortality for retirees and beneficiaries was based on the Pub-2010 Public Retirement Plans Mortality Table for General Healthy Retirees multiplied by 115% for males and 115% for females, each with full generational projection using the appropriate MP 2020 scale.
-The Pub-2010 Public Retirement Plans Mortality Table for General Disabled Retirees multiplied by 115% for males and 115% for females was selected for disabled annuitants, each with full generational projection using the appropriate MP 2020 scale.
+Mortality Rates - In the case of mortality, since the system's size is so small, no credible experience could be established for mortality.
+In the absence of such experience, mortality rates for active employees were based on the Pub-2010 Public Retirement Plans Mortality Table for General Employees multiplied by 115% for males and 115% for females, each with full generational projection using the appropriate MP2020 scale.
+Mortality Table for General Healthy Retirees multiplied by 115% for males and 115% for females, each with full generational projection using the appropriate MP2020 scale.
+Mortality Table for General Healthy Retirees multiplied by 115% for males and 115% for females, each with full generational projection using the appropriate MP2020 scale.
+The Pub-2010 Public Retirement Plans Mortality Table for General Disabled Retirees multiplied by 115% for males and 115% for females, each with full generational projection using the appropriate MP2020 scale.
+The Pub-2010 Public Retirement Plans Mortality Table for General Disabled Retirees multiplied by 115% for males and 115% for females, each with full generational projection using the appropriate MP2020 scale.